Baltimore weekend cease-fire marred by two killings

-A hopeful "Nobody Kill Anybody" weekend in Baltimore was marred by at least two fatal shootings on Saturday.
+A hopeful weekend cease-fire in Baltimore was marred by at least two fatal shootings on Saturday.

 Police said a 24-year-old man was shot at around 5 p.m. and was taken by friends to a hospital where he was pronounced dead, and a 37-year-old man was fatally shot shortly before 10 p.m.